 “The Belvedere” is a property with two splendid Baroque palaces built as a summer residence for Prince Eugene.
 It was designed to be Austria’s version of the Château of Versailles.
 The Lower Belvedere, built at the bottom of a slope, was completed in 1716, and the Upper Belvedere was completed in 1724.

 It’s easy to see this exquisite property by bus, tram, subway, and train, and it’s within walking distance of Vienna’s city center.
-People go not only to see the beautiful palaces and other structures on the property, but also to visit the stunning gardens, fountains, and sculptures.
-Visiting Belvedere Palace is one of the most popular things to do in Vienna and a must-see.
+People go not only to see the beautiful palaces and other structures on the property but also to visit the stunning gardens, fountains, and sculptures.
+Visiting Belvedere Palace is a must-see and one of the most popular things to do in Vienna.